pachyderm/docs-content/latest/get-started/beginner-tutorial.md

 pachctl create pipeline -f image_flattener.yaml
 ```

+{{< figure src="/images/beginner-tutorial/step-2.svg" class="figure">}}

 ### 5. Create the Image Tracing Pipeline:

-Up until this point, we've used a simple single input from the Pachyderm file system (`input.pfs`) and a basic [glob pattern](/{{%release%}}/learn/glossary/glob-pattern/) (`/*`) to specify shape of our the input data datums.
+Up until this point, we've used a simple single input from the Pachyderm file system (`input.pfs`) and a basic [glob pattern](/{{%release%}}/learn/glossary/glob-pattern/) (`/*`) to specify shape of our datums.
 This particular pattern treats each top-level file and directory as a single datum.
 However, in this pipeline, we have some special requirements:

 - We want to process *only* the raw images from the `raw_videos_and_images` repo
 - We want to process *all* of the flattened video frame images from the `image_flattener` pipeline

 To achieve this, we're going to need to use a [union input](/{{%release%}}/build-dags/pipeline-spec/input-union/) (`input.union`) to combine the two inputs into a single input for the pipeline.

-- For the `raw_videos_and_images` input, we can use a more powerful glob pattern to ensure that only image files are processed (`/*.{png,jpg,jpeg}`).
+- For the `raw_videos_and_images` input, we can use a more powerful glob pattern to ensure that only image files are processed (`/*.{png,jpg,jpeg}`)
-- For the `image_flattener` input, we can use the same glob pattern as before (`/*`) to ensure that each video's collection of frames is processed together.
+- For the `image_flattener` input, we can use the same glob pattern as before (`/*`) to ensure that each video's collection of frames is processed together

+Notice how we also update the `transform.cmd` to accommodate having two inputs.

 ```s
 cat <<EOF > image_tracer.yaml